LearnEverything/acktueli/src/pages/docs/code/META.md

 > 5:20 PM: --❤ -> +++👀 ☶: [-]/o☴

 ### This is meta
-> Also a `label` because of this situation, the identifying coorelation is elevated 👐🥁, ie someone could call it the 👐🥁 channel.
+> Also a `label` because of this situation, the identifying correlation is elevated 👐🥁, ie someone could call it the 👐🥁 channel.

 A label is an `attribute` that can be added to anything but an `actor`.